Yi-frank-phy/deep-think-evolving/docs/acceptance_guide.md

   consistently.
 - `--emit-spec-log` writes the log lines (tagged with `[Spec-...]`) to the path specified by `--spec-log-path` (`artifacts/spec_pipeline.log` by default).
+  When the file is written the script also emits `[Spec-FILE] Spec log stored at …` so you can confirm the location in the console output.

 If you would like to store artifacts in a different folder, add `--artifacts-dir path/to/folder` when invoking the command above.